-New Rochelle Police Department Emergencies: 911 For non-emergencies: (914) 654-2300
+New Rochelle Police Department Emergencies: 911

+For non-emergencies: (914) 654-2300

-Department of Campus Safety and Security Robert V. LaPenta Student Union Phone: (914) 633-2245
+Department of Campus Safety and Security

+Robert V. LaPenta Student Union Phone: (914) 633-2245

 Campus Safety Annex (Spellman Hall) Staffed 24-hours.
 Phone: (914) 633-2560 It is important to note for any student, staff and/or client that wishes to receive transportation back to the main campus can contact security.

 Clinic Floor Plans

-STEPS TO IMPLEMENT LOCKDOWN AFTER THREATS HAVE BEEN IDENTIFIED:
+STEPS TO IMPLEMENT LOCKDOWN AFTER THREATS HAVE BEEN IDENTIFIED

-When the Lockdown signal is given:
+- When the Lockdown signal is given, secure the immediate area.

-- Faculty should secure doors, turn out lights, cover windows, pull shades, and move students out of the line of sight of doors and windows. - Faculty should take attendance and record the names of all students who are in their room, missing from class and any additional students that may have entered the room from the hallway. - Faculty/Staff should then await further instructions. - Faculty/Staff should not open doors for ANYONE under ANY Circumstances until notified by a clearly identified member of Campus Safety and Security. - All activities should cease.

-IMMEDIATE ACTION

-1. Secure the immediate area.
-Whether a classroom, residence hall room, office, or restroom:

-- Lock or barricade the door, if possible.
-Block the door using whatever is available desks, tables, file cabinets, other furniture, books, etc. - · After securing the door, stay behind solid objects away from the door as much as possible. - If the assailant enters your room and leaves, lock or barricade the door behind them. - If safe to do so, allow others to seek refuge with you.

-2. Protective Actions.
-Take appropriate steps to reduce your vulnerability:

-- Close blinds.

-- Block windows.

-- Turn off radios and computer monitors.

-- Silence cell phones.

-- Place signs in interior doors and windows, but the assailant may be able to see the sign.

-- Place signs in exterior windows to identify your location and the location of any injured persons.

-- Keep people calm and quiet.

-- After securing the room, people should be positioned out of sight and behind items that might offer additional protection walls, desks, file cabinets, bookshelves, etc.

-3. Unsecured Areas: If you find yourself in an open area, immediately seek protection:

-- · Put something between you and the assailant. - · Consider trying to escape, if you know where the assailant is and there appears to be an escape route immediately available to you. - If in doubt, find the safest area available and secure it the best way that you can.

-4. Call 911 or (914) 654-2300 to directly reach the New Rochelle Police Department.
+Whether a classroom, residence hall room, office, or restroom: - Lock and barricade doors block the door using whatever is available desks, tables, file cabinets, other furniture.
+If safe to do so, allow others to seek refuge with you. - Turn off lights, close blinds, silence cell phones, block windows, turn off radios and computer monitors. - Keep occupants calm, quiet, and out of sight. - Keep yourself out of sight and take adequate cover/protection, i.e. concrete walls, thick desks, filing cabinets (use cover that may protect you from bullets). - · Place signs in exterior windows to identify the location of injured persons. - All activities should cease. - Unsecured Areas: If you find yourself in an open area, immediately seek protection: - Put something between you and the assailant. - Consider trying to escape, if you know where the assailant is and there appears to be an escape route immediately available to you. - .
+If in doubt, find the safest area available and secure it the best way that you can. - Call 911 or (914) 654-2300 to directly reach the New Rochelle Police Department.

 Emergency situations should be reported to law enforcement by dialing 911 or (914) 654-2300.
-It would be a good idea to have this direct telephone number programmed into your cell phone as 911 calls from a cell phone are answered by the New York State Police and are not located in New Rochelle.
+It would be a good idea to have this direct telephone number programmed into your cell phone as 911 calls from a cell phone are answered by the New York State Police.
 You may hear multiple rings - stay on the line until it is answered - do not hang up.
 Be prepared to provide the 911 operator in a calm manner with as much information as possible, such as the following:

-- · What is currently happening in your location. - Where you are located, including building name and room number. - Number of people at your specific location. - Injuries, if any, including the number of injured and types of injuries. - Your name and other information as requested.

-5. What to Report.
-Try to note as much as possible about the assailant, including:

-- Specific location and direction of the assailant. - Number of assailants. - Gender, race, and age of the assailant. - Language or commands used by the assailant. - Clothing color and style. - Physical features e.g., height, weight, facial hair, glasses. - Type of weapons e.g., handgun, rifle, shotgun, explosives. - Description of any backpack or bag. - Do you recognize the assailant?
+- What is currently happening in your location. - Where you are located, including building name and room number. - Number of people at your specific location. - · Injuries, if any, including the number of injured and types of injuries. - Your name and other information as requested. - What to Report.
+Try to note as much as possible about the assailant, including: - Specific location and direction of the assailant. - Number of assailants. - · Gender, race, and age of the assailant. - · Language or commands used by the assailant. - Clothing color and style. - Physical features e.g., height, weight, facial hair, glasses. - Type of weapons e.g., handgun, rifle, shotgun, explosives. - Description of any backpack or bag. - Do you recognize the assailant?
 Do you know their name? - What exactly did you hear e.g., explosions, gunshots, etc.